When I received my initial quote from my conveyancing solicitor, they offered me plenty of extra optional services.

 Your solicitor should guide you accordingly, and inform you which ones apply to you.

-Stamp Duty Land Tax (SDLT) form IS COMPLICATED
+So, it turns out that the Stamp Duty Land Tax (SDLT) form IS COMPLICATED AS HELL!

-I received the form today…DEAR LORD.
-Absolutely ridiculous!!
-Even with the guidelines, it was like rocket science.
-I didn’t understand half the questions; I swear they intentionally made it as difficult as possible.
-In fact, I’m convinced the Government have a deal going on with all conveyancing solicitors where they get a cut of the charges for filling in that form just for making it so difficult, meaning they rely on all property buyers to get their solicitor to fill in the damn form.
+I genuinely didn’t understand half the questions; I swear they intentionally made it as difficult as possible.
+In fact, I’m convinced the Government has a deal going on with all conveyancing solicitors where they get a cut of the charges for filling in that ghastly form just for making it so difficult.